-In August 2015, pursuant to a mandate of the Dodd-Frank Act, the SEC adopted a rule requiring annual disclosure of the ratio of the median employee's annual total compensation to the total annual compensation of the principal executive officer.
+In August 2015, pursuant to a mandate of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the SEC adopted a rule requiring annual disclosure of the ratio of the median employee's annual total compensation to the total annual compensation of the principal executive officer.
 The stated purpose of the disclosure is to provide a measure of the equitability of pay within the organization.
-The Company's principal executive officer is Mr. G. Williams, our Chief Executive Officer.
+The Company's PEO is Mr. G. Williams, our Chief Executive Officer.

-In determining the median employee, a listing was prepared of all employees as of December 1, 2022.
-The list of 3,357 employees included 538 employees who are characterized as "hours worked only employees", most of whom teach insurance licensing classes.
-It excluded 43 of such employees with zero earnings in fiscal 2022.
+In determining the median employee, a listing was prepared of all employees as of December 1, 2023.
+The list of 3,426 employees included 553 employees who are characterized as "hours worked only employees", most of whom teach insurance licensing classes.
+It excluded 16 of such employees with zero earnings in fiscal 2023.
 It also excluded individuals who are affiliated with the Company solely as independent contractors.

-The Company's total number of U.S. and non-U.S. employees is 3,400.
+The Company's total number of U.S. and non-U.S. employees is 3,442.
 For simplicity, the median employee was identified based on earnings reflected on Internal Revenue Service Form W-2, Pakistani gross earnings and Canada Revenue Agency Form T4.
-We annualized wages and salaries for those employees that were not employed for the full year of 2022 and applied a U.S. dollar exchange rate to the compensation elements paid in foreign currency.
-The median amount was represented by an employee who works as an analyst on the Licensing team at the Company's home office in Duluth, Georgia.
-The annual total compensation for fiscal year 2022 for our Chief Executive Officer was \$4,793,457 and for the median employee was \$63,557.
-The resulting ratio of our Chief Executive Officer's pay to the pay of our median employee for fiscal 2022 is estimated to be 75 to 1.
-If not for Mr. Williams' request that the Compensation Committee reduce his compensation from September 1, 2022 to December 31, 2023, his annual total compensation for 2022 would have been \$4,930,057 and the pay ratio would have been estimated to be 78 to 1.
+We annualized wages and salaries for those employees that were not employed for the full year of 2023 and applied a U.S. dollar exchange rate to the compensation elements paid in foreign currency.
+The median amount was represented by an employee who works as an analyst on the Life Operations team at the Company's home office in Duluth, Georgia.
+The annual total compensation for fiscal year 2023 for our Chief Executive Officer was \$4,179,560 and for the median employee was \$56,769.
+The resulting ratio of our Chief Executive Officer's pay to the pay of our median employee for fiscal 2023 is estimated to be 74 to 1.
+If not for Mr. Williams' request that the Compensation Committee reduce his compensation for 2023, his annual total compensation for 2023 would have been \$5,191,501 and the pay ratio would have been estimated to be 91 to 1.